utrains/Utrains_python_script/python_courses_scripts/Data types/lists.md

 ## Lists are just like the arrays, declared in other languages which is a ordered collection of data.

-### Let's create some lists variables and display their content
+### Let's create some lists and display their content

 ``` python
 # create a list with same type of data